Frequently Asked Questions

 Or if you are planning a visit in advance you are welcome to send us an online inquiry.

 Donations or bequests are always welcome and greatly appreciated.
 The Cemetery is self-funding and relies on the sale of memorial sites and interest earned to generate its income.
-Please refer Bequests and Donations for further details.
+Please refer Bequests and Donations Fact Sheet for further details.

 Bellbrae Cemetery was established in 1864 primarily with monumental graves.
 Over time, and to meet community requirements, as well as complement our beautiful rural setting we have expanded the options.